user experience | digital platform

 Teachers also have the opportunity to see what topics are trending within their classes to incorporate student interests and questions into their lesson plans and teaching.
 Cue+A supports teachers by providing video content and lessons of it's own on storytelling, developing a point of view, as well as video making, to help educators develop their own unique teaching style and voice.

-Using Google forms, I generated a course proposal form based on the type of information I believed was necessary for an instructor to create a lesson.
-The form was completed by a second grader, Quinn, who falls under one of the age extremes for users.
+Using Google Forms, I generated a course proposal form based on the type of information I believed was necessary for an instructor to create a lesson.
+The form was completed predominately by graduate students in the first test.
+In a second version, the form was completed by a second grader, Quinn, who falls under one of the age extremes for users.
 The idea was to see how the form needed to be modified in order to guide the process for the youngest users, which would in turn benefit all users.

 Proposal and response

 Quinn proposed a course called "writing wonderful stories," because she wanted to get ideas for how to write a book.
 I reached out to journalist and author, Rob Walker, who agreed to make a video in response, as well as provide feedback on the process.
-Rob mentioned that one of the questions he gets asked most frequently is how to come up with ideas, and made the video below to share his tips and tricks on the subject.
+One of the questions Rob gets asked most frequently that related to Quinn's proposal is how to come up with ideas.
+He made the video below to share his tips and tricks on the subject (below).